 Although this amount of water can be significantly less than that of a usual bath, the pressure of this amount of water can lead to flooding if you aren’t careful.
 Some walk-in baths have doors that open outwards rather than inwards.
 With these ones you need to make sure the latch is attached properly or the pressure of the water can cause it to swing open and flood your home.

 Overall walk-in baths are an excellent option for people with reduced mobility.
-So, if you would like to learn more about them or enquire about purchasing one then contact our team today.
-You can call us on 01296 326 115 or fill out our online contact form.
+So, if you would like to learn more about them or encorporate a walk-in bath into your bathroom design, call us on 01455 556155 or fill out our online contact form.